noakono/noakono/README.md

 ## Hi there 👋

 - 🔭 I’m currently working as Front-End Web-Developer.
-- 🌱 I’m currently learning Kror for Back-End Web-Development
+- 🌱 I’m currently learning Ktor for Back-End Web-Development